apalbright/thelittledataset/content/post/bada-data.md

   - frisbee
 ---

 My partner Jesse runs programs for an org called [Bay Area Disc Association (BADA)](https://bayareadisc.org/).
 This means that in normal times his job is organizing large *(very large)* groups of people to play ultimate frisbee in leagues and tournaments.
 Those events mean hard breathing, high-fives, huddles, everyone touching the same frisbee -- you know, things that were regular in January that now sound (how do I put this...) horrifying in the content context of COVID-19.
-So, unsurprisingly and responsibly, BADA has not been running frisbee programs for 8 months now.^[For more on this decision, you can read [Dr. Harris Masket's blog post](https://bayareadisc.org/p/covid-timeout-with-dr-harris) about being safe and not playing ultimate.]
+So, unsurprisingly and responsibly, BADA has not been running frisbee programs for 8 months now.[^1]

-Back in June, Jesse -- suddenly *quite* interested in talking to me about [graphs](https://covidtracking.com/data/charts/us-all-key-metrics) now that they often convey information about a deadly pandemic^[Seriously this boy is looking at way more graphs than before.
-In all seriousness, this is a thing beyond just Jesse.
-Check out how Datawrapper visualization views went up with COVID [here](https://blog.datawrapper.de/coronavirus-data-visualization-effect-datawrapper/).] -- asked if I could make a graph showing the drop in BADA's registration numbers in March.^[While I made the original version of these graphs in June for [this BADA blog post](https://bayareadisc.org/p/thanks-for-supporting-your-team), I didn't get to writing this up until now.
-The good news on the delay is that now there are many more months of data to visualize.]
-Here's an approximate transcript of the conversation:
+Back in June, Jesse -- suddenly *quite* interested in talking to me about [graphs](https://covidtracking.com/data/charts/us-all-key-metrics) now that they often convey information about a deadly pandemic[^2] -- asked if I could make a graph showing the drop in BADA's registration numbers in March.[^3] Here's an approximate transcript of the conversation:

 > **Jesse**: What do you think?
 Could you spend some spare time making graphs for us?